atreyasha/spp-explainability/docs/develop.md

     2. Points to address towards end

+        1.  add links to chapters in thesis structure, improve formatting

-        1.  improve capitalization with braces in bibtex file
+        2.  improve capitalization with braces in bibtex file

-        2.  if possible, try to find non-arxiv citations for papers
+        3.  if possible, try to find non-arxiv citations for papers

-        3.  remove red link color in table of contents
+        4.  remove red link color in table of contents

-        4.  fine-tune citation color to be consistent with other colors
+        5.  fine-tune citation color to be consistent with other colors

-        5.  change to two sided format before printing, as this works well for binding/printing
+        6.  change to two sided format before printing, as this works well for binding/printing

-        6.  add Uni-Potsdam originality declaration, or modify current one to fit
+        7.  add Uni-Potsdam originality declaration, or modify current one to fit

-        7.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others
+        8.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others

-        8.  perform spell-check of everything at the end
+        9.  perform spell-check of everything at the end

 ### Programming